Only Fools and Horses: Main cast and characters

 Sullivan recalled that he had always been fascinated by the unlicensed traders who sold goods from suitcases in markets, and he based Del Boy on them.
-David Jason added other elements to the part, including Del's cheap gold jewellery and his camel coat.
+David Jason added other elements to the part, including Del Boy's cheap gold jewellery and his camel coat.
 The inspiration was taken from a similar man he had known when working as an electrician.
 Jason was a relatively late candidate for the part: Jim Broadbent (who would later appear in a minor recurring role as DCI Roy Slater) and Enn Reitel were earlier preferences.
 At that time Broadbent was appearing in Mike Leigh's play Goose-Pimples at the Hampstead Theatre in north London.
 The play was due to transfer to the West End; consequently Broadbent thought he would be unable to fit in with the filming schedule, and turned down the part.
 It was only when producer Ray Butt saw a repeat of Open All Hours that Jason was considered and, despite concerns that Jason had not previously had a leading television role and that he and Lyndhurst did not look like brothers, he was cast.